metacpan/metacpan-cpan-extracted/distros/T/Text-ANSI-Fold-Util/README.md

     Returns substring just like Perl's **substr** function, but string position is calculated by the visible width on the screen instead of number of characters.
+If there is no corresponding substring, undef is returned always.

+    If the `padding` option is specified, then if there is a corresponding substring, it is padded to the specified width and returned.

+    It does not cut the text in the middle of multi-byte character.
+If you want to split the text in the middle of a wide character, specify the `crackwide` option.

+        Text::ANSI::Fold->configure(crackwide => 1);

     If an optional _replacement_ parameter is given, replace the substring by the replacement and return the entire string.

-    It does not cut the text in the middle of multi-byte character, of course.
-Its behavior depends on the implementation of lower module.
+If 0 is specified for the width, there may be no error even if the corresponding substring does not exist.

 # SEE ALSO